realadvisor/dev-server-setup/README.md

 This document describes how I set up my developer environment on a new MacBook or iMac.
 We will set up [Node](http://nodejs.org/) (JavaScript), [Python](http://www.python.org/), and [Ruby](http://www.ruby-lang.org/) environments, mainly for JavaScript and Python development.
 Even if you don't program in all three, it is good to have them as many command-line tools use one of them.
 As you read  and follow these steps, feel free to send me any feedback or comments you may have.

 The document assumes you are new to Mac.
-The steps below were tested on **OS X Mountain Lion**.
+The steps below were tested on **OS 11.2.2 Big Sur**.

 If you have any comments or suggestions, feel free to give me a shout [on Twitter](https://twitter.com/nicolahery)!